madsbangh/EasyButtons/README.md

-# Easy buttons for the unity default inspector
+# Easy buttons for the Unity default inspector
 These tiny scripts add the ability to quickly show a button in the inspector for any zero-argument method.

 ## How to use